buss2020/test-first/Refactor_product_search_functionality.txt

-Refactored the code to improve readability and maintainability by following coding best practices and removing unnecessary comments.
+Added unit tests for the user authentication module to ensure that the login and registration processes work as expected.